-When fitting a bigger tire to the stock Nissan Frontier rims you can get away with a 265/75/16 or a 265/70/17, Yes, it is a narrower tire than say, a 285 width, however, it offers improved ground clearance with the 65 and 70 profile which is taller, but same width as factory.
+When fitting a bigger tire to the stock Nissan Frontier rims you can get away with a 265/75/16 or a 265/70/17, Yes, it is a narrower tire than say, a 285 width, however, it offers improved ground clearance with the 65 and 70 profile which is taller, but the same width as the factory.

 There are many variables to consider before dropping a load on expensive oversized tires.
 You should first determine what the primary application for the upgrade is.
 Is it purely for aesthetics or will you need maximum practicality, off road ability, while maintaining maximum articulation?

 Will you be Overlanding regularly, which requires a tire with a higher load-carrying capacity.
 Are you planning on fitting other accessories at a later stage?
 Will you be hauling or towing?
 This will determine what kind of suspension package you should opt for, which will also allow the vehicle to accommodate larger tires.